15+ New & Modern Color Trends 2024

 Fun fact, this is not the main Dropbox website.
 At the time we were publishing the trends in startup unicorn websites, Dropbox website was different.
 So we likely stumbled upon an alternate version of the website, presumably a part of an A/B testing campaign.

 Nonetheless, both the main site design and this new landing page variants of Dropbox websites use gorgeous pastel colors.

-And Dropbox is not the only fan of pastel colors, many other brand websites like Toggl also use beautiful pastel colors on its design.
+And Dropbox is not the only fan of pastel colors, many other brand websites like Toggl also use beautiful pastel colors on their design.